Piedpiperz80/game_plan/game_design_document.md

 ## The Last Quarter Tavern

-The Last Quarter Tavern lies deep in the heart of Estel.
+The Last Quarter Tavern lies deep in the heart ofEstel.
 Known as the No Quarter Tavern to the patrons, it is one of the few places where the people can go to forget the world and sink into oblivion.

 ## Hadleigh

 A small fishing village, expected to have fallen into chaos long ago.
 Home town of the vampire Corbin.